AJaySi/AI-Writer/README.md

 4).Getting AI agents to 'brainstrom' blog ideas seems more pressing.
 CrewAI seems more straightforward than autogen.
 5).
 Too Many APIs floating around: The implementation is using tools that dont depend on API keys and rather scrape them.
 Duh, scraping wont scale, that is GPT vision based scraping will come in handy.
+6). firecrawl is interesting, gpt-researcher is providing local docsqa.
+7).
+Had to provide streamlit UI as Alwrity's audience arent comfortable with commandline.
+8).
+Local folder RAG and Chat with your content, website is on the cards.
+9).
+AI models are better, not sure until when 'Free' APIs will be "Free".
+10).
+The code is always a mess, lot of changes happening..
+11).
+Focus is to stop making any more AI content tools, but rather revisit & improve user experience & content quality.
+12).
+To Err is Human & AI....